 - Visual Art

 Subjects are assessed on an ongoing basis by the student's teacher, by Classroom Based Assessments (CBAs) and with an exam in June of Third Year.
 The grade awarded for the final exam includes 10% awarded for an Assessment Task completed by the student in class in the second half of Third Year.
+Short Courses are assessed on an ongoing basis by the student's teacher and by Classroom Based Assessments (CBAs).
+There is no exam in June of Third Year for short courses.

 Students are encouraged to access Other Areas of Learning through, for example, involvement in extra-curricular activities.